hoangduytran/blender-manual/manual/render/color_management.rst

       The smaller gamut allow it to better represent the colors that fit inside the CIE 1931 chromaticities diagram.
       Colors that lie outside the CIE 1931 chromaticities are generally not important to rendering and compositing because the human stimulus cannot represent these colors.
-   :XYZ: Standard linear XYZ space.
-   :Non-Color: Color space used for images which contains non-color data (e.g. normal maps).
+   :Non-Color: Generic data that is not color, will not apply any color transform (e.g. normal maps).
-   :Raw: Does not automatically convert to linear; same as Non-Color.
+   :Filmic sRGB: Similar to *sRGB* but uses the Filmic view transform.
    :Filmic Log: Intermediate log color space of Filmic view transform.
-   :Filmic sRGB: Similar to *sRGB* but uses the Filmic view transform.